wesleycamargo/azure-docs.pt-br/articles/key-vault/key-vault-manage-with-cli2.md

 # If you don't specify a password, one will be created for you.
 ```

-## <a name="authorize-the-application-to-use-the-key-or-secret"></a>Autorizar o aplicativo a usar a chave ou o segredo
+## <a name="authorizing-an-application-to-use-a-key-or-secret"></a>Autorizar um aplicativo a usar uma chave ou segredo

 Para autorizar o aplicativo a acessar a chave ou o segredo no cofre, use o comando `az keyvault set-policy`.